iotaledger/bee/bee-message/tip.md

 - When <i>Issuer Block</i> is present in an output and explicit `Alias ID` is zeroed out, an input with `Address` field that corresponds to `Issuer` must be unlocked in the transaction.

-### Notes
-- <i>Governor Address Unlock Condition</i> field is made mandatory for now to help formal verification.
-When the same entity is defined for state and governance controllers, the output is self governed.
-Later, for compression reasons, it is possible to make the governance controller optional and define a self-governed alias as one that does not have the governance <i>Governor Address Unlock Condition</i> set.
-- Indexers and node plugins shall map the alias address of the output derived with `Alias ID` to the regular
-  <i>address -> output</i> mapping table, so that given an <i>Alias Address</i>, its most recent unspent alias output
-  can be retrieved.

 ## Foundry Output

 A foundry output is an output that **controls the supply of user defined native tokens.** It can mint and burn tokens